 A profound relationship exists between the water of the Chesapeake Bay and the 64,000 square miles of land comprising the Bay's watershed.
 Approximately 100,000 rivers and streams run into the Bay.
 This tributary system directly connects farms, forests, and developed communities in six states and the District of Columbia with the Chesapeake.

-Before European settlers began to arrive some 400 years ago, these lands were largely forested with scattered American Indian settlements.
-Untouched lands absorbed and filtered rainwater as it ran across the land to the Bay.
+Before European settlers began to arrive some 400 years ago, these lands were largely forested with scattered American Indian settlements.Vast forests and wetlands absorbed and filtered rainwater as it ran across the land to the Bay.